 - Are there side effects?
 If so, what are they?

 - How long will the recovery be?
-How can I prepare so my recovery is easier?
+How can we prepare so recovery is easier?

-- Do I have to do this right away?
+- Do we have to do this right away?

-You are not sure a treatment is right for you.
+You are not sure a treatment is right for you or your family member being treated.

 Questions you can ask:

-- Is there anything I can do on my own to improve my condition?
+- Is there anything we can do on our own to improve the condition?

 - Is there another option we can try before using this drug or scheduling this procedure?